 Besides solo work, Agnes Wan has also been commented as a "natural collaborative pianist" by the renowned vocal coach Kenneth Griffiths during her studies at the University of Cincinnati.
 As a collaborative artist, she has worked with many excellent musicians, including violinists Edward Pulgar and Ilia Steinschneider from the Knoxville Symphony Orchestra; Annette-Barbara Vogel, Professor of Violin at the University of Western Ontario; renowned Canadian pianist Marc Durand, vocalists Terence Goff, Matt Lake, and Liza Forrester-Kelly, among others.
 She is a consistent piano duo partner with pianist ChiHee Hwang, with whom she has performed in various concert series, including the Nightcap Concert Series at the Blair School of Music at Vanderbilt University which was recorded and later broadcasted on WNPT-2 Television, the Steinway Society Concert Series at the Steinway Piano Gallery in Nashville, the University of Tennessee Alumni Concert Series which was later broadcasted on Radio WUOT, and the Sondheim Chamber Music Spotlight Series at the Fairfield Arts and Convention Center in Iowa.
 The duo also performed two recitals for the dedication of the renovated Briley Recital Hall at Chowan University in North Carolina.

-As a clinician, Agnes Wan has been an active adjudicator at many youth piano competitions, most notably including the United States Open Music Competition in California, the TTU Young Artist Piano Competition at Tennessee Technological University, and state-level competitions of the Music Teachers National Association in North Carolina, South Carolina, Tennessee, and Virginia, and the 2016 Singapore Performers' Festival.
+As a clinician, Agnes Wan has been an active adjudicator at many youth piano competitions, most notably including the United States Open Music Competition in California, the TTU Young Artist Piano Competition at Tennessee Technological University, and many competitions of the Music Teachers National Association in Maryland, North Carolina, South Carolina, Tennessee, and Virginia, and the 2016 Singapore Performers' Festival.
 Her own students have received various honors at local and regional competitions.
 Additionally, she actively gives masterclasses to talented young students whenever possible.
 Past masterclasses have been given at various Steinway facilities, the Covenant Presbyterian Church in Augusta, the Chattanooga High School Center for Creative Arts, the High School for Performing and Visual Arts in Houston, Enloe High School in Raleigh, Durham School for the Arts, Bonjour de Musique academy in Hong Kong, the Community College of Baltimore Country, McNeese State University, and the University of Montevallo.